 The next morning.
 Robin awoke and noticed that his wife was missing one of her fingers.
 Realizing that she was indeed the Chimera, he cried out, “What have I done?”

 Using the end of a blanket, she wrapped her finger to stop the bleeding.
 “I’ve seen the enemy and it is you, such a fool.
 Yet, I still love you.”

-This is an Instagram story, kept here for posterity reasons.
-If you like what you read, feel free to subscribe below.
+This is an Instagram story (written by a custom AI), kept here for posterity reasons.